-Fairgreen International School opened September 2018, and is an IB continuum school and integrating sustainability into its academic programmes.
+Fairgreen International School opened September 2018, and is an IB continuum school, integrating sustainability into its academic programmes.

 The story so far...

 Fairgreen International School was established by ESOL Education, an established provider in the UAE who formally managed two highly rated schools in Dubai Festival City and are the owners of the American International School in Abu Dhabi.
-ESOL has also launched its US curriculum Dunecrest American School this year.
+ESOL also also launched its US curriculum Dunecrest American School in 2018.
 Fairgreen follows a modified all-through IB curriculum, integrating sustainability into its educational programme.
 It claims to be the UAE's first truly sustainable school, although it is not alone in pushing its greener credentials.

-Fairgreen, unlike the UK curriculum based Arbor school, is an IB continuum school, offering the IB Primary Years Programme, and Middle Years Programme, to be followed by the Diploma Programme and, crucially in terms of providing a concrete pathway into the sustainability sector, the Careers Related Programme for Grades 11 and 12.
+Fairgreen is an IB continuum school, offering the IB Primary Years Programme, and Middle Years Programme, to be followed by the Diploma Programme and, crucially in terms of providing a concrete pathway into the sustainability sector, the IB Careers- Related Programme for Grades 11 and 12.
+The school is still in the process of formal certification for the PYP, DP and CP programmes, but has completed its certification for the MYP. and expects to be fully certified for the full IB continuum by Spring 2021.

-The Fairgreen community was apparently supportive of the solution that Fairgreen and Esol Education devised.
-Fairgreen’s Director, Graeme Scott, shared, “We remain committed to doing everything possible to deliver an exceptional education to our students.
+Fairgreen’s Director, Graeme Scott, shared, “We are committed to doing everything possible to deliver an exceptional education to our students.
 Our teachers are of the highest quality and will ensure that care for students, high quality learning, collaboration, and the development of character and positive values will remain unhindered".

 Graeme Scott, together with other members of the Leadership team, has serious credentials.